Seafood Buying Guide

 Whether wild-caught or farm-raised, fresh seafood should be consumed immediately.
 But there are moments when you need to refrigerate it for later use.
 Try to use refrigerated seafood within two days.
 Always keep your seafood in the coldest part of the refrigerator .
 If your fridge has a unique fresh drawer, that's perfect.
 Store it in leak-proof bags or containers to prevent any liquids from contaminating other items in your fridge.

-Fresh shellfish require a slightly different approach, particularly clams, mussels, and oysters.
-Shellfish should be stored in breathable materials, like damp newspapers or a loosely closed bag.
+Fresh shellfish, particularly clams, mussels, and oysters, require a slightly different approach.
+They should be stored in breathable materials, like damp newspapers or a loosely closed bag.
 This allows them to breathe while retaining essential moisture—do not store shellfish in airtight containers or underwater, as they could suffocate.

 Long-Term Storage